sonic-net/DASH/dash-pipeline/README-saithrift.md

 make run-saithrift-client-bash
 root@chris-z4:/tests-dev#
 ```
-The running container is also mounted via `-v $(PWD)/test:/test-dev`  which mounts the current developer workspace into the running container.
+The running container is also mounted via `-v $(PWD)/test:/test-dev`  which mounts the current host workspace into the running container.
 You can thereby create and edit new tests "live" from a text editor and see the effect inside the container in real-time.
 Note, the container image also contains the `/tests` directory which was copied into the Docker image when `make docker-saithrift-client` was last run.
 This means you have a "production" copy of tests as well as live "development" host volume simultaneously in the container.

+>Note: This is not intended to provide a PTF or Pytest tutorial.
+It's just a handy reminder how to do very common activities like running one or a few tests.
+See the relevant PTF or Pytest documentation for running select tests or suites using `bash` commands.
+You can pass parameters via the command-line, to control which test groups are run using filenames, directories, or filtering on groups (PTF); or markers or string match expressions (pytest).

 ## Select Directory - Container prebuilt directory, or mounted from host